Tasty White Bread

 - 6 to 6-1/2 cups all-purpose flour

 - In a large bowl, dissolve yeast and 1 teaspoon sugar in 1/4 cup water; let stand for 10 minutes.
 Combine salt, remaining sugar and water; add to yeast mixture.
 Add 3 cups of flour; beat until smooth.
 Add enough remaining flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Punch dough down; shape into two loaves.
-Place in two 8-in. x 4-in. loaf pans that have coated with cooking spray.
+Place in two 8x4-in. loaf pans that have coated with cooking spray.
 Cover and let rise until doubled, about 1 hour.
 Bake at 350° for 35-40 minutes.
 Remove from pans and cool on wire racks.
-Yield: 2 loaves (32 slices).

 This was ok. it's a very dense bread. not soft like what you buy from the store. the taste wasn't bad.